 Where contracts signed before 21 October 2024 settle during the 12-month window, the expanded concession will not be available.

 Currently, the Bill is still before Parliament and will need to be passed by both houses prior to receiving Royal Assent.
-If passed, the expanded concession provisions will come into operation on the day on which the Bill receives Royal Assent.
+If passed, the expanded concession provisions will come into operation on the day after the Bill receives Royal Assent.

 Example of the operation of the expanded concession